 Rehabs.com 360 Guide

 ABOUT MARR - MEN’S RECOVERY CENTER

-Based in Atlanta, Ga., Metro Atlanta Recovery Residences (MARR) provides long-term, gender-specific treatment for individuals struggling with substance abuse and co-occurring disorders.
-The Men’s Recovery Center exclusively serves male clients ages 18 years and older.
+Based in Atlanta, Ga., Metro Atlanta Recovery Residences (MARR) provides long-term, gender-specific treatment for individuals struggling with substance abuse.
+In addition, it is one of 144 (49.3 percent) centers with programming for co-occurring disorders in Georgia.
+The Men’s Recovery Center exclusively serves male clients ages 18 years and older and is one of the only 130 (44.5 percent) male-only treatment tracks in the state.
 (The organization runs a separate residential facility for women in Lawrenceville, Ga.)
 Programming is spiritually based and uses a therapeutic community model.
 Detox services are not available on-site, but the center offers a specialized treatment track for professionals.

 TREATMENT & ASSESSMENT

 Prior to beginning treatment, clients are required to participate in an initial assessment that may be conducted by phone or in person.
 Men who are admitted to MARR must commit to spending 90 days in treatment.
 During the first 30 to 45 days, clients participate in intensive day treatment, which includes individual counseling, cognitive behavioral therapy, group counseling, educational classes, 12-step work, and specialized groups that address spirituality and co-occurring disorders.